 - Most professors will ask students to introduce themselves: What's your name, year, major, and why are you here?
 Many will ask students to provide information and may pass out an index card for each student to record contact information and perhaps answer a question such as why they enrolled, one thing they hope to learn, or one concern about the course.

 Regardless of style, whether emphasizing content, social , or both, all professors distribute the syllabus during the first day of class.
-All will discuss it to some extent.
+Most will discuss it to some extent.
 Some professors read the syllabus, adding additional information as appropriate.
 Others draw students' attention to main points.
-Some say nothing, simply distribute it and ask that you read it.
-No matter what approach your professor takes, it is in your best interest to read the syllabus very carefully.
+Yet some say nothing, simply distribute it and ask that you read it.
+No matter what approach your professor takes, it is in your best interest to read the it very carefully because most instructors spend a lot of time preparing the syllabus.

 What happens after the syllabus is distributed varies by professor.
 Some professors end class early, often using less than one-half a class period.
 They might explain that it is impossible to conduct class when no one has read.
 In reality, this isn't true, but it is more challenging to hold class with new students who have not read and have no background in the field.